spectrom/spectrom-db-cleanup/readme.txt

 This DB Cleanup helps to ensure that your database index files do not get corrupted and that your data can be accessed efficiently.

 Want to help make this tool even better?
-Participate in GitHuub at <a href="https://github.com/spectrom/spectrom-db-cleanup" target="_blank">https://github.com/spectrom/spectrom-db-cleanup</a>.
-Or <a href="http://SpectrOMtech.com/contact-spectrom-tech/products-contact/" target="_blank">Contact SpectrOM</a> for more information on how you can participate.
+Participate in GitHub at <a href="https://github.com/spectrom/spectrom-db-cleanup" target="_blank">https://github.com/spectrom/spectrom-db-cleanup</a>.
+Or <a href="http://spectromtech.com/products/spectrom-db-cleanup/" target="_blank">Contact SpectrOM</a> for more information on how you can participate.

 == Installation ==